SBA 7(a) Loans

 SBA 7(a) loans are popular for financing real estate purchases, working capital, and purchasing furniture and supplies.
 They’re also commonly sought for refinancing existing business debt.

 Remember, the SBA is a federal agency, not a bank.
-Therefore, SBA 7(a) loans are serviced by a private financier and are partially backed by the SBA (that is, the government).
+Therefore, SBA 7(a) loans are serviced by a private lender and are partially backed by the SBA (that is, the government).
 Because the SBA backs the loan, this financing has certain requirements that all successful applicants must meet.

 What can an SBA 7(a) loan be used for?